-NOTE: Applicants for whom English is a second language will be required to submit a TOEFL (Test of English as a Foreign Language) score of 550 or above on the paper-based test (PBT), 79-80 on the internet-based test (iBT) or 213 on the computer-based test (CBT). when language proficiency is an issue.
+NOTE: Applicants for whom English is a second language will be required to submit a TOEFL (Test of English as a Foreign Language) score of 550 or above on the paper-based test (PBT), 79-80 on the internet-based test (iBT), 8-9.5 on TOEFL Essentials, or 213 on the computer-based test (CBT). when language proficiency is an issue.
 Test scores must be submitted by the specified admission deadline.
 If the applicant has a high school diploma, GED, or a degree from an accredited post-secondary institution from the United States, they will not be required to submit a TOEFL for admission.